romanornr/docker-electrumx-flushcount-meme/README.md

  ```
  You need to change this if you want it to work

+ ### TODO
+ - [x] flush
+-  [ ] cronjob every x days to flush
+-  [ ] make it easier to use

-# This script is for now only tested on Viacoin with VialectrumX fork
+## This script is for now only tested on Viacoin with VialectrumX fork
+Feel free to contribute, this would help others running ElectrumX within a docker container

 License
 -------